danobi/prr/book/src/config.md

 ### The `token` field

-The required `token` field is your Github Peronal Authentical Token as a string.
+The required `token` field is your Github Personal Authentical Token as a string.

 Example: